locphan87/react-native-architecture/README.md

 > Why?
 You want to test a business logic as separate units.
 You have to "minimize the impact of randomness and nondeterministic processes on the reliability of your code".
 A pure function is a function that always returns the same output for the same input.
 Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
 That makes it less predictable.

-* Run tests locally before making any pull requests to develop.
+* Run tests locally before making any pull requests
 > Why?
 You don't want to be the one who caused production‑ready branch build to fail.
 Run your tests after your rebase and before pushing your feature‑branch to a remote repository.